mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 In addition to the snippets provided by the extension, I like to define my own frequently used snippets.
 For this purpose, I will use snippets from Visual Studio itself.
 To begin, press **F1** and search for *'Snippets:  Configure Snippets'* and select a LaTeX extension.
 You can then put all the active snippets in the *.tex* files there.

-Some of my favourites are:
+Some of my favorites are:

 ```json
 "Inline Math": {